vatlab/sos/doc/sos_format_v1.md

 line does not have to be the first or second line but should be in the first comment block.
 SOS format 1.0 is assumed if no format line is present.

-Other lines in the first comment block are ignores.
+Other lines in the first comment block are ignored.

 ### Workflow descriptions